streamthoughts/azkarra-streams/site/content/en/docs/Getting started/_index.md

 ```

 ## Externalizing Context Configuration
-The externalization of configuration is a requirement to deploy any application in production.
+Usually, the externalization of configuration is a requirement to deploy any application in production.

-For that purpose, Azkarra provide the class so-called `AzkarraConf`.
+For that purpose, Azkarra provide the class `AzkarraConf`.
 Internally, it uses the [Config](https://github.com/lightbend/config) library developed by Lightbend to ease the configuration of your application from an external file.

 First, we will update the file `src/main/resources/application.conf` to contain the following code :